Street light: Gas lamp lighting

 In Paris, public street lighting was first installed on a covered shopping street, the Passage des Panoramas, in 1817, private interior gas lighting having been previously demonstrated in a house on the rue Saint-Dominique seventeen years prior.
 The first gas lamps on the main streets of Paris appeared in January 1829 on the place du Carrousel and the Rue de Rivoli, then on the rue de la Paix, place Vendôme, and rue de Castiglione.
 By 1857, the Grands Boulevards were all lit with gas; a Parisian writer enthused in August 1857: "That which most enchants the Parisians is the new lighting by gas of the boulevards...From the church of the Madeleine all the way to rue Montmartre, these two rows of lamps, shining with a clarity white and pure, have a marvelous effect."
 The gaslights installed on the boulevards and city monuments in the 19th century gave the city the nickname "The City of Light."

 Kerosene streetlamps were invented by Polish pharmacist Ignacy Łukasiewicz in the city of Lemberg (Austrian Empire), in 1853.
 His kerosene lamps were later widely used in Bucharest, Paris, and other European cities.
 He went on to open the world's first mine in 1854 and the world's first kerosene refinery in 1856 in Jasło, Poland.

-Oil-gas appeared in the field as a rival of coal-gas.
+Oil-gas appeared in the field as a rival to coal-gas.
 In 1815, John Taylor patented an apparatus for the decomposition of "oil" and other animal substances.
 Public attention was attracted to "oil-gas" by the display of the patent apparatus at Apothecary's Hall, by Taylor & Martineau.